-Probate Code § 5306 (amended).
-Tenancy in common accounts
+Probate Code §5306 (amended).
+Account expressly described as "tenancy in common" account

 5306.
-For Notwithstanding Section 5302, for the purposes of this chapter, if a joint account was established before July 1, 1984, and the account was an account is established as a "tenancy in common" account, no right of survivorship arises from the terms of the account or under Section 5302 unless the terms of the account or deposit agreement expressly provide for survivorship.
+For the purposes of this chapter, if a joint account was established before July 1, 1984, and the account was established an account is expressly described in the deposit agreement as a "tenancy in common" account, no right of survivorship arises from the terms of the account or under Section 5302 unless the terms of the account or deposit agreement expressly provide for survivorship.